 Use state-of-art Electronic Design Automation (EAD) tools for analysis and design.
 This option is recommended for the student who wants a broad exposure to the sub-disciplines within Electrical Engineering.

-Specialize in the rapidly growing area by taking courses such as Computer Architecture, Hardware Description Languages (VHDL), Computer Networking and Embedded Systems.
-UDM's electrical and computer-engineering program integrates a design-oriented philosophy, allowing you not only to grasp the theoretical concepts but to apply those concepts.
-It is recognized that the "tools and toys" in electrical and computer engineering continually change, but that a sound background in the underlying theoretical concepts allows straightforward assimilations of new technologies, (i.e., concepts and theory prevents obsolescence).
+This option integrates a design-oriented philosophy, allowing you not only to grasp the theoretical concepts, but also apply them.
+The “tools and toys” in electrical and computer engineering continually change, but with a sound background in the underlying theoretical concepts, our students are well prepared to adapt to new technologies.